Ashwin-Pulipati/pastella/README.md

     ```sh
     npm install
     ```
+3.  **Set up your environment variables:**
+    Create a `.env.local` file in the root of your project and add your Google Gemini API key.
+    ```env
+    # Google Gemini API Key
+    GEMINI_API_KEY=
+    ```
-3.  **Run the development server:**
+4.  **Run the development server:**
     ```sh
     npm run dev
     ```
-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

 ## Usage

 Pastella is designed to be intuitive.
-Here’s a typical user story:

-A designer is looking for a pastel color palette for their new project.
-They use the pastel color picker to create a custom palette and then use the gradient palette generator to create a matching gradient.
-They save the palette and share it with their team.
+A user can visit the site, explore the different palette generation options, and create a palette that fits their needs.
+They can then copy the color codes to use in their own projects.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.